-Instagram has more than 6 million users, many of whom log in to the photo sharing app every single day.
-They share selfies and food pics, they share from their homes and their commutes.
+Instagram has more than 700 million users worldwide, many of whom log in to the photo sharing app day after day to share everything from selfies to food pics.
 But where are people posting from the most?

-Instagram broke it down by state and gathered the places most geo-tagged in 2016.
+Instagram broke it down by state and gathered the places in the U.S. that were most geo-tagged in 2017.
 Here are the stats, as reported first by BuzzFeed.